BuddyForms/BuddyForms/readme.txt

 == Changelog ==

+= 2.0.7 =
+* Check if a mail notification exist to avoid php notice if debugger is enabled
+* Update the freemius SDK.

 = 2.0.6 =
-Fixed an issue with categories and tax.
+* Fixed an issue with categories and tax.
 The form element was only working as taxonomy form element.
-Fixed the admin header for WordPress 4.7
+* Fixed the admin header for WordPress 4.7
-Update the welcome screen links and screenshots
+* Update the welcome screen links and screenshots

 = 2.0.5 =